jeffrey125/fullstack-food-order/README.md

 - HTML & CSS is designed by Maximilian Schwarzmüller from his React course (https://www.udemy.com/course/react-the-complete-guide-incl-redux/learn/lecture/25600058#overview)

-- All creadits to him for teaching me to use Firebase and React
+- All credits to him for teaching me to use Firebase and React
 - JSX code and Firebase is all mine

+- FOR REACT AND FIREBASE PORTFOLIO ONLY

 ### Features to be implemented in the future